shamilind/justforkix/README.md

-# justforkix
-anything related to coding
+i want to learn coding
+i think its creative work
+it also challenges me to think laterally